fr3dzyy/testing-typescript-quiz-app/README.md

 # Quiz-app with typescript and tests.

-Project in the course `Tests and Typescript`.
+Project in the course `Tests and TypeScript`.

+To play: First enter your name, then select difficulty, region and category and click "Start Quiz".
+You will have 10 seconds to answer before the time runs out, and you can move on with the next question.

+It's a total of 9 questions and you will see the total score when the game is finished.

+To play again, just click the headline "Let's Quiz".
+Have fun!

 ## Available Scripts